DevManfre/web-portfolio/README.md

 | Without i18n | With i18n |
 | Multipage (home and project archive) | Single page (homepage only) |
 | Simple 404 page | More aesthetically curated 404 page |

+# 📝 Notes
+## Code
+The site was written in such a way that it is easily customizable and expandable.